jkphl/micrometa/doc/index.md

 #### IRIs

-[Internationalized Resource Identifiers](https://tools.ietf.org/html/rfc3987) (IRIs) are used e.g. by RDFa to uniquely identify concepts like types and properties when making up an ontology.
-The `Iri` objects used by *micrometa* simply serve the purpose to have the short name stored separately from its base IRI ("profile") so that you can e.g. reference properties by their short name only as well.
-When you stringify an `Iri` object (explicitly with `strval()` or implicitly by `echo`ing or concatenating it), you will get the concatenated identifier:
+[Internationalized Resource Identifiers](https://tools.ietf.org/html/rfc3987) (IRIs) are used e.g. by RDFa to uniquely identify types and properties when making up an ontology.
+The `Iri` objects in *micrometa* serve the purpose of having their short name stored separately from their base IRI ("profile") so that you can reference them in both short and expanded form.
+When you stringify an `Iri` (explicitly with `strval()` or implicitly by `echo`ing or concatenating it), you will get the expanded identifier:

 ```php
 use \Jkphl\Micrometa\Domain\Item\Iri;